AtmoFX/bigint/documentation/fibonacci.md

 #### Matrices for higher order sequences

-At order $k$, the matrix used for exponantiation is made of zeroes except for the ones placed:
+At order $k$, the matrix used for exponantiation is of size $k \times k$, and filled with zeroes except for ones placed:
 - On the first row.
 - On the cells directly under the diagonal.